cerra-io/auth0-python-web-app/README.md

 # Auth0 Python Web App

+This is a modified version of an Auth0 sample app, modified to show how to obtain an auth0 access token and also a Cerra project token in the same app.

+See the 01-login/README.md file for further instructions.

+## Original content of this README:

 [![CircleCI](https://circleci.com/gh/auth0-samples/auth0-python-web-app.svg?style=svg)](https://circleci.com/gh/auth0-samples/auth0-python-web-app)

 This sample demonstrates how to add authentication to a Python web app using Auth0.